The 7 Best Octave Fuzz Pedals (2024)

 The front row of three knobs is reserved for the filter FX, which you can combine with the fuzz effect, or use on its own if you want to get some vintage funky tones.
 A great thing is that the filter is foot-switchable, which makes everything super convenient.

-When it comes to the fuzz effect, we like that small toggle switch, which lets you choose between modern and vintage fuzz.
+When it comes to the fuzz effect, I like that small toggle switch, which lets you choose between modern and vintage fuzz.
 Both sound great and while the vintage mode delivers sharper sound, the modern offers more flexibility and suits more genres.

-Also, we like the fact that the pedal features true bypass, which means your amp tone will remain intact when Kangra is on stand by.
+Also, I like the fact that the pedal features true bypass, which means your amp tone will remain intact when Kangra is on stand-by.

 Fuzz freaks like to have both green Russian- and ’60s silver Briton-type units on their pedalboard and EarthQuaker Hoof Reaper V2 packs them in a single stompbox.

 In addition, it packs a fully-analog octave, for synth, screams, and other common octave fuzz sounds.
 The best thing is that transition between these modes has been improved and everything goes smoothly as butter.

 On the left side of the board, you will find controls for the green Russian part of the pedal.
 It comes with three typical knobs – Tone, Level, and Fuzz, as well as with a Shift knob, which isn’t something you usually see on green Russians.
 This knob allows you to manipulate mid-range frequencies, so you may count on a much wider range of tones.

 The right side of the pedal is reserved for the vintage fuzz.
 Of course, I’m talking about the Tone Reaper, the legendary British fuzz, which was really popular back in the ‘60s and ‘70s.
 While the left side of the pedal is more versatile, this one is more aggressive and seems perfect for lead tones.